Im-Beast/Im-Beast/README.md

 Since I'm in high school  I do it just in my free time.

 ##### 📗 Currently learning Vue
- * Working on a decentralized platform to watch videos with friends
+ * Working on a decentralized platform to watch videos with friends \[delayed by having no time right now]

 <!-- ❤️ https://github.com/anuraghazra/github-readme-stats -->